The Houston Texans opened their regular season with an embarrassing 29-7 divisional loss to the Jacksonville Jaguars at NRG Stadium.

 Overall, Watson was 12-23 for 102 yards.
 He also threw an interception.

 The Jaguars were as dominant as the Texans were ineffective.
 They recorded a franchise record nine sacks, and collected four turnovers.
 Rookie Leonard Fournette had a big debut.
 The former LSU running back had 100-yards rushing and scored a touchdown.

 The final snaps a six-game winning streak by the Texans.
 It’s also Jacksonville’s first opening week win since 2011.
-Watt was embarrassed by the team’s performance.

 The Texans have a short week to prepare for their next opponent.
 They travel to Cincinnati to face the Bengals on Thursday night.
-O’Brien has not committed to either quarterback as his starter for that game as of yet.